 Gossip Girl Cancellation & Renewal Related Links

 - Explore our TV show status pages.

 - Check out our lists of already cancelled and ended TV shows.

 What do you think?
-Do you hope that the Gossip Girl TV show will be renewed for a second season?
-How would you feel if HBO Max cancelled this TV series, instead?
+Are you glad that the Gossip Girl TV show has been renewed for a second season?
+How would you feel if HBO Max had cancelled this TV series, instead?